nttde/dnac_pnp/README.rst

 **Windows**

-Windows system by default doesn't let you create ``.`` prefixed directory, so use the following -
+Windows system by default doesn't allow creation of ``.`` prefixed directory from GUI, so use the following -

 - Open `cmd` and change the directory to the ``home`` folder of the user
 - Run ``mkdir .dnac_pnp``